temporalio/documentation/docs-src/concepts/what-is-a-search-attribute.md

 You can also create [custom Search Attribute](#custom-search-attributes) keys in your Visibility store and assign values when starting a Workflow Execution or in Workflow code.

 When using [Continue-As-New](/concepts/what-is-continue-as-new) or a [Temporal Cron Job](/concepts/what-is-a-temporal-cron-job), Search Attribute keys are carried over to the new Workflow Run by default.
-Search Attribute values are only available for as long as the workflow is.
+Search Attribute values are only available for as long as the Workflow is.

 Search Attributes are most effective for search purposes or tasks requiring collection-based result sets.
-For business flow tasks in which you need to get information about a Workflow Execution, consider one of the following:
+For business logic in which you need to get information about a Workflow Execution, consider one of the following:

 - storing state in a local variable and exposing it with a Query.
 - storing state in an external data store through Activities and fetching it directly from the store.

-For high throughput or low latency use cases, use the latter; however, note that the external data store may be slightly out of date (since time passes between the Workflow's state changing and the Activity updating the store).
+If your business logic requires high throughput or low latency, store and fetch the data through Activities.
+You may experience lag due to time passing between the Workflow's state change and the Activity updating the Visibility store.

 ### Default Search Attributes